 Electronic circuits are often connected by wires.
 Small circuits may be connected by bond wires.
 A coaxial probe may have a short section of exposed center conductor, which is essentially a wire in free space.
 These all exhibit a certain amount of inductance.
-A chart of inductance of a straight wire per inch vs wire diameter or solid wire gauge is shown below in Table 1.
+A chart of inductance of a straight wire in NanoHenrys per inch vs wire diameter or solid wire gauge is shown below in Table 1.

 Table 1 – Inductance of a Straight Wire

 Figure 1 – Free Space Wire Diam vs Inductance/Inch

 Choosing a value of 20 nH/In as a rule of thumb is reasonable.